 After breakfast, visit the museum of the local astronomer and poet Sufi Muboraki Vakhoni.
 Listen to a talk from his grand grand son, Aydar Malikmamadov, and learn about his solar calendar.
 Visit Namadgut village to see the Kahkha Fortress before exploring the local museum (subject to availability) to observe the historical local embroidery and excavation artefacts.
 Also see a typical 11th century Islaili shrine, Oston-I Shobi Mardon, with unique wood carvings and petroglyphs.
 Proceed to the village of Yamchun and bathe in the Bibi Fatima hot springs before visiting the ruins of Yamchun fortress.
 Return to Yamg for lunch.
 In the afternoon, drive to Langar and see the famous Wakhan Corridor in Afghanistan.
-On arrival in Langar, transfer to a traditional Pamiri House for your overnight stay.
+On arrival in Lyangar, transfer to Khisor guesthouse for your overnight stay.

 Meal plan: Breakfast